Chartboost: Insights

 Every month, Chartboost releases a global heat map that details the average cost per install on iOS and Android devices.
 Data for the map is taken from the network of 12 billion Chartboost-enabled monthly game sessions.

 History

-Chartboost was launched in 2011 by Maria Alegre (Co-founder) and Sean Fannan (CTO).
+Chartboost was launched in 2011 by Maria Alegre (co-founder) and Sean Fannan (CTO).
 After departing from Tapulous, the co-founders set out to create an own self-developed platform that allowed game developers to have complete transparency and control over the promotion, sale, revenue, and management of their mobile games.

 In January 2013 Chartboost announced a $19 million Series B funding round led by Sequoia Capital.

 In April 2013 Chartboost opened its first international office in Amsterdam.
 Led by Pepe Agell, the office manages growth throughout Europe.

 In February 2016 Chartboost acquired Roostr to connect mobile games with YouTube influencers.
 Roostr was rebranded to Chartboost Influence and then both were shut down (that is, Chartboost exited the influencer market).

-In May 2021, Zynga acquired Chartboost for $250 million.
+Following the acquisition by LoopMe, Chartboost was added to LoopMe's Intelligent Marketplace offering.